Choking: First aid

 - Cough, which may either be weak or forceful

-- Skin, lips and nails turning blue or dusky
+- Skin, lips and nails that change color turning blue or gray

 - Loss of consciousness

 If a choking person can cough forcefully, let the person keep coughing.